potsephsboi/solar_system/README.md

-Trying to simulate planet movements
+Trying to simulate planet movements using harmonic trigonometric functions

 1. Start the animation by running animation.py
 2. TODO:
     - add rest of planets
-    - change the way that planet velocity is calculated